|

 - introduced (1941-1979) by Hidy and Leisenring -

-influenced by Skues, called "the American Skues"
+Skues, called "the American Skues"

 - fished throughout water column with movement e.g. the